ZJULearning/DeAda/README.md

 + [DenseNet](https://arxiv.org/abs/1608.06993).
 We choose two configurations: DenseNet121 and DenseNet161.

 ### Train and Evaluate
-We provie two training methods: plain (traditional SGD optimization) and sif (our proposed SIF optimization).
+We provie two training methods: plain (traditional SGD optimization) and deada (our proposed DeAda optimization).
 The training method could be specified by the argument training_method in run.sh

 * Train and Evaluate by running
   ```